kletscodethen/multi-agent-system-workshop/exercises/exercise-01/01-README.md

 # Exercise 1 — Interacting with an LLM (Gemini)

-Learn the minimal loop of sending a prompt to an LLM and receiving a response.
+Learn the minimal loop of sending a prompt to an LLM and receiving a response

 ## Steps
 1. Connect via SDK - `@google/genai`